Rare Transients in Nearby Galaxies Explain Ultra-high-energy Cosmic Rays

-Comparing this overlap to a null hypothesis in which the hotspot centers are re-sampled (uniform in RA, declination drawn from the Sommers exposure of each experiment) while galaxy positions are fixed, yields a chance probability of $p\simeq0.003$.
-If weighing by predicted flux, we obtain 0.002 as p-value.
-Assuming instead SFR and stellar-mass weights we obtain similar p-values, while for TDEs, the p-values (0.04/0.008) increases somewhat.
+Comparing this overlap to a null hypothesis in which hotspot centers are re-sampled according to the experiment's directional exposure (uniform in right ascension and with declination dependence computed following Sommers \cite{Sommers2001}), while keeping galaxy positions fixed, yields a chance probability of $p\simeq0.003$.
+If weighing by predicted flux, we obtain $p\simeq0.002$.
+If we use SFR and stellar-mass weights we obtain similar p-values, while for TDEs, the p-values are larger (0.04/0.008).

 Auger further reports an excess compatible with NGC253 above 40\,EeV within a $25^\circ$ window \cite{2022ApJ...935..170A}.
 If we treat this as a hotspot, the chance probability for neutron star mergers becomes $0.001$.